 There are 3 huts en route:

 b) Ledenoto Ezero (no food, soft drinks and beer, overrnight stay)

 c) Musala hut located right on the peak.

 No special gear required for the high season.

-Upper part of the mountain and the summit itself is exposed to very strong winds.
+The upper part of the mountain and the summit itself is exposed to very strong winds.
 Well worth to be kept in mind, especially if you are wearing glasses (the dioptrical one) and/or photo equipment.

-In winter time, expect lot of snow and low temperatures.
-Winter trail is marked with high, yellow-black coloured poles.
+In wintertime, expect a lot of snow and low temperatures.
+Winter trail is marked with high, yellow-black colored poles.
 The last section of the climb (Ledenoto ezero-Mussala) goes via the ridge and is secured with iron poles connected with fixed iron rope.

 Bring the ice axe and the crampons with you.